CesiumGS/3d-tiles-validator/tools/README.md

 |----|-----------|--------|
 |`-i`, `--input`|Input pipeline JSON file.| :white_check_mark: Yes|

-Executes a pipeline JSON file containing an input path, output path, and list of stages to run.
+Executes a pipeline JSON file containing an input directory, output directory, and list of stages to run.
 A stage can be a string specifying the stage name or an object specifying the stage name and any additional parameters.
 Stages are executed in the order listed.